FeerassE/Coding-Interview-Prep/DynammicProgramming.md

 3. Find the longest

 ### Second Characteristic:
 Earlier choices affect later choices.
+Such as using one element now prevents the use of another element later.

 ## Ways to Implement dp